Skip to content

 Section titled “6.
 Pathophysiology and Detailed Mechanisms”

-The pathophysiology of Demodex blepharitis is organized through multiple pathways: mechanical mechanisms, immunological mechanisms, bacterial vector hypothesis, and overlap with MGD pathology 1)4)6).
+The pathophysiology of Demodex blepharitis is organized through multiple pathways: mechanical mechanisms, immunological mechanisms, bacterial vector hypothesis, and overlap with MGD pathology1)4)6).

 2. Immunological mechanisms